Skip to content

 You can edit a previous version by using the Exit read view function.
 Clicking Apply overwrites the current form with the opened version.

 You can open a form via the Forms menu item and edit it using the pencil icon.
-The three-dot menu offers the following options: Switch channel, Copy to channel, Export and Import.
-These functions are described below.
+The three-dot menu offers the following options: Copy to channel, Switch channel, Export and Import.

 The Copy to channel function allows you to copy a form to another channel of the AI chatbot.
 After selecting the option, a window opens for selecting the target channel.
 The copy is created by clicking on the Copy button.